Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 where $\ZDM_s(dx) = e^{\alpha\Xsc} \ZGFFs(dx)$ and $\ZGFFs$ is as in Theorem \ref{thm:ext-process-massive-GFF}.
 In particular, there is a Poisson point process $\eta^s\sim \PPP(\ZDM^s(dx) \otimes e^{-\alpha h}dh)$, such that as $\epsilon \to 0$,

 \end{theorem}

-In the course of the proof of Theorem \ref{thm:convergence-laplace-functionals-phis} we will also make use of the following two lemmas that allow us to replace the sequence $(r_\epsilon)_\epsilon$ by $(r\epsilon)_\epsilon$ by introducing an additional limit $r\to \infty$.
-This approach seems to be more complicated at first glance, but it will constitute a setting in which Theorem \ref{thm:near-maxima} applies.
-A similar argument is used for the proof of Lemma \ref{lem:reduction-to-phis}, see the remark below \eqref{eq:sums-phis-phi-sg}.
+In the course of the proof of Theorem \ref{thm:convergence-laplace-functionals-phis} we also make use of the following two lemmas that allow us to replace the sequence $(r_\epsilon)_\epsilon$ by $(r\epsilon)_\epsilon$ by introducing an additional limit $r\to \infty$.
+This approach seems to be more complicated at first glance, but it constitutes a setting in which Theorem \ref{thm:near-maxima} applies.
+A similar argument is used in the proof of Lemma \ref{lem:reduction-to-phis} as explained in the comment below \eqref{eq:sums-phis-phi-sg}.
 These results are vastly analogous to the ones in \cite[Section 4]{MR3509015}, with the main difference in the continuum field $X_s^c$, which is non-Gaussian in our case.
 We present their proofs in Section \ref{sec:cont-field-at-local-maxima} for completeness.
-Recall that $\Phiaux=X_s^\GFF + X_s^c$ and that $\extprocPhis$ is the extremal process associated with $\Phiaux$.
+Recall that $\Phiaux=X_s^\GFF + X_s^c$ and that $\extprocPhis$ is the extremal process associated with $\Phiaux$. \begin{lemma}[Analogue to {\cite[Lemma 4.4]{MR3509015}}] Let $f\colon \Omega \times \R \to [0,\infty)$ be measurable and with compact support.
+Then, for any sequence $(r_\epsilon)_\epsilon$ satisfying $r_\epsilon/\epsilon\to \infty$ and $r_\epsilon \to 0$,